Probabilistic Active Goal Recognition: Inference and Planning for Active Goal Recognition

 \subsection{Joint Belief Update}

 The observer maintains and updates a belief over both the actor’s hidden goal \( g \) and its internal state \( s \) for each time step \( t \).
 This is represented as a joint belief over the pair \( (s_t, g) \).
-Note that the update of this belief depends not only on the history of the observations \( o_{0:t} \), but also on the observer’s own trajectory \( u_{0:t} \), since the observation function $P_{obs}$ is conditioned on the observer's state.
+Note that the update of this belief depends not only on the history of the observations \( o_{0:t} \), but also on the observer’s own trajectory \( u_{0:t} \), since the observation function $f_{\text{obs}}$ is conditioned on the observer's state.
 Intuitively, this reflects the fact that the informativeness of each observation depends on the observer’s state, which determines its perspective and sensing capabilities.
+To formalize this, we define the joint belief distribution \( j_t \) at time \( t \) as: